Skip to main content

 This article is part of the in-depth series about self-hosted Next.js and the challenges around it.

-Next.js SEO Challenges in 2024
+Next.js SEO Technical Issues in 2026

 The introduction of Server-Side Rendering addressed many of these issues, cementing Next.js as a leading solution for web application development to this day.
 The framework has evolved alongside the market, moving towards simpler solutions that don't require complex skills or configurations, becoming popular for their "black box" operation.

-Over time, as developers got accustomed to various tools, a relaxation or a shift away from delving into processes and nuances led to most projects not fully realizing their potential or even harming themselves, impacting SEO and user experience, and ultimately costing businesses customers and revenue.
+Over time, as developers got accustomed to various tools, a relaxation or a shift away from delving into processes and nuances led to most projects not fully realizing their potential or even harming themselves, impacting SEO issues and user experience, and ultimately costing businesses customers and revenue.

 Below are examples of typical mistakes found in Next.js SEO project audits that significantly affect search rankings and are critically important for such projects